Until recently, I was in the dark about the process of making decaffeinated coffee. But that changed today with my latest discovery.

 For a thoroughly decaffeinated coffee, the solvent is collected through relevant means and reused several times while the coffee beans are steamed in between sessions.
 This method is generally more economically viable and efficient.

-Methylene chloride, which was mentioned previously, can be deployed for the task, but the esters remain the preferred choice as they appear to absorb mostly caffeine, unlike other solvents.
+Methylene chloride, mentioned previously, can be deployed for the task, but the esters remain the preferred choice as they appear to absorb mostly caffeine, unlike other solvents.

 The swiss water process